EdwardNgg/WebBouncingFaces/README.md

 # WebBouncingFaces
- A website to experiment with the collision of faces.
+ A web application to experiment with the collision of two-dimensional bouncing faces.